Neo-Nazi murder of Alberto Adriano remembered, 20 years on | DW | 11.06.2020

 In a 2016 article, historian Ann-Judith Rabenschlag described how the entire system was state-organized — the workers arrived in groups, and their contracts were organized for them.
 They also had very little choice in other matters: Where they lived and who they lived with was decided by the company that employed them.

 They were put in shared accommodation, with up to four people per room, with men and women strictly separated (even married couples could not get a room to themselves).
-Their stays were also supposed to be limited — residency permits automatically ran out with their limited work contracts.
+Their stays were also supposed to be limited — residency permits automatically ran out with their work contracts, which were only granted for up to five years.

 Though some effort was made to integrate the new arrivals at work (for instance through obligatory German lessons), Rabenschlag wrote that the segregated accommodation often led to tensions — to the extent that locals and migrant workers were sometimes actually moved further apart.